 The focus of the search was a stranger who’d been hanging around the town of Lexington the previous day, claiming he was an engineer for the Sante Fe Railroad.
 The last time the man was seen he was headed towards Dime Box late in the evening on the night of the safe cracking.

 Scarborough, a well-respected lawman with a fierce crime-fighting reputation, was alone and it was getting dark when he encountered a man walking along the railroad tracks south of Lexington.
 He ordered the stranger to halt but rather than stopping, the man pulled out a gun and fired three times in rapid succession at the sheriff, missing him with all three shots.
 Scarborough fired back and he was the better shot.
 A bullet hit the stranger in the right side of his chest.
 He fell over and died several minutes later without uttering any last words.

 The dead man had more than $340 in cash on him — some of it was the stolen cash — however he carried no identification.
 He also had six drill bits, a punch, one brace, two large rolls of fuse, twenty-two short pieces of fuse cut ready for use, and a pint flask of powder on him.
 Clearly the man was a safe blower — a “yegg” — in the parlance of law enforcement.

 Born about 1858 in New York to Irish immigrant parents, Charles left home when he was 17.
-His first prison sentence occurred in 1886 — four years in San Quentin — for a burglary he committed in Calaveras County, California.
+His first prison sentence —four years in San Quentin—began in 1886 for a burglary he committed in Calaveras County, California.
 More prison stints followed in the 1890s, when he was incarcerated in the state prisons of Illinois and Wisconsin for burglary and robbery.